What to Do With a Degree in Marketing

 Where do you look for these jobs?
 You can go right to the source and seek out companies who provide marketing for clients, or you can cut out the middleman and work for those clients themselves.
 According to veteran teacher Fobes, “A number of my students have found jobs over the years with small advertising or promotion agencies, public relations firms, … sports sponsorship companies … or consumer research companies.”
 He notes that cities big and small are more than likely to house multiple companies that specialize in these areas of marketing.

-“Also, almost every consumer product firm--Procter & Gamble, State Farm, Allstate, General Mills, Unilever, (for example)--have in-house departments which do advertising, promotion, graphics arts, research and other related marketing disciplines for their respective companies,” Fobes said.
+“Also, almost every consumer product firm--Procter & Gamble, State Farm, Allstate, General Mills, Unilever, (for example)--have (an) in-house (marketing) department which (does) advertising, promotion, graphics arts, research and other related marketing disciplines for their respective companies,” Fobes said.

 In other words, find out where your favorite products come from and look to see if they’re hiring marketers.